-Halls Jewellery and Silver Department hosts three auctions annually at our flagship Battlefield saleroom in Shrewsbury and over the years we have had the opportunity to offer some beautiful and rare objects, achieving many impressive results along the way.
+Halls Silver and Jewellery Department hosts four auctions annually at our flagship Battlefield saleroom in Shrewsbury as part of our Seasonal calendar of events.
+Over the years we have had the opportunity to offer some beautiful and rare objects, achieving many impressive results along the way.
 Just a few of the highlights include a graduated amber bead necklace which sold for £22000, a pear cut diamond pendant which realised £118000, a Liberty & Co shagreen, silver and enamel box that reached £10500 and an early 18th century Dutch silver tea caddy which made £7400 (excluding BP).

 We offer free auction advice and estimates, without obligation, to help you decide whether or not to sell at auction.